 One drawback to a liquid diet of any type is the disruption to your daily routine.
-Eating has become a huge part of our culture, with many events and milestones celebrated over a meal.
-By cutting food out of your diet, you might unintentionally cut down on your participation in these milestones.
+By cutting solid food out of your diet, you might unintentionally cut down on your participation in social gatherings with family and friends.

-Liquid nutrition can be especially disconcerting to children who simply want to fit in at school and with friends.
-For enteral nutrition to help induce remission, children have to stay on the diet for six to eight weeks, with continued nutrition required for years afterward.
-While a child can veer from the diet occasionally, to be most effective, it’s important for parents to make sure the majority of their diet is liquid during the treatment period for it to be most effective.
+Liquid nutrition can be especially disconcerting for children who simply want to fit in at school and with friends.
+For liquid nutrition to help induce remission, children have to stay on the diet for six to eight weeks, and continued supplemental liquid nutrition is required for years afterward.
+While a child can veer from the diet occasionally, it’s important for you to make sure the majority of your child’s diet is liquid during the treatment period for it to be most effective.